I’m going to let you in on a secret:

 Google’s PageSpeed Insights can give you a top-down look at performance across-

-And gives you actionable tips to improve your site.
+And gives you actionable tips to improve your site and SEO progress.

 Head over there and enter your homepage URL: